wolfhoundgelert/xman/README.md

 # xMan

-`xMan` (E**x**periment **Man**ager) is a `Python` library for effective managing and organizing experiments in `Jupyter Notebooks` on thе `Google Colab` platform or local machines, or right in the Python `REPL` (Read-Eval-Print Loop) interactive mode.
+`xMan` (E**x**periment **Man**ager) is a `Python` library for effectively managing and organising experiments in `Jupyter Notebooks` on thе `Google Colab` platform or local machines, or right in the Python `REPL` (Read-Eval-Print Loop) interactive mode.

 It offers the following key features:
 - ⭐ Keeping track of your experiments, providing a clear overview of your progress.
-- ⭐ Saving results in a centralized location, such as a shared Google Drive folder, with the option to use intermediate checkpoints.
+- ⭐ Saving results in a centralised location, such as a shared Google Drive folder, with the option to use intermediate checkpoints.
 - ⭐ Running experiments in parallel across multiple Google Colab accounts, making it a powerful tool for AI, ML, NN, and DL students, learners, enthusiasts, researchers and their teams. 😍